FriedSock/ctrlpsimilar/Readme.md

 	git clone http://github.com/FriedSock/ctrlpsimilar.git ~/.vim/bundle/ctrlpsimilar

-And add the directory to your runtime path by adding this line to your .vimrc file
+And add the directory to your runtime path by adding this line to your `.vimrc` file in such a way that it comes after the `ctrlp.vim` installation directory

 	set rtp+=~/.vim/bundle/ctrlpsimilar

+You can name the installation directory anything you like, but if you are using pathogen, it is crucial that the directory name is lexicographically greater than `ctrlp.vim` (such as `ctrlpsimilar`) to ensure it comes second in the runtime path.

 #Setup